roothaxor/Windows/Batch_files/README.md

 #Collection of my batch files
-  A Collection Of some cool .bat files for automate somw work, Cause we human "Lazy by nature"
+  A Collection Of some cool .bat files for automate somw work, Cause we are humans "Lazy by nature"

 #Guide